Cloud Vulnerability DB

 A community-led vulnerabilities database

 The Tiny Bootstrap Elements Light plugin for WordPress contains a Local File Inclusion vulnerability (CVE-2025-9991) affecting all versions up to and including 4.3.34.
-The vulnerability was discovered and reported by Wordfence, with the initial disclosure made on September 30, 2025 (NVD, Tenable).
+The vulnerability was discovered and reported by Wordfence, with the initial disclosure date of September 30, 2025 (NVD CVE).

-The vulnerability allows unauthenticated attackers to include and execute arbitrary .php files on the server, potentially leading to the execution of malicious PHP code.
-This can result in unauthorized access to sensitive data, bypass of access controls, and potential remote code execution if PHP files can be uploaded and included on the target system (NVD).
+The vulnerability allows unauthenticated attackers to include and execute arbitrary .php files on the server.
+This can lead to bypass of access controls, unauthorized access to sensitive data, and potential code execution when .php files can be uploaded and included (NVD CVE).

 Source: This report was generated using AI